 Peter Riccio, 59, has been charged with narcotics conspiracy, narcotics distribution, conspiracy to misbrand, misbranding, mail and wire fraud conspiracy and money laundering conspiracy.

-The charges were announced Thursday in a joint statement by Preet Bharara, the U.S. Attorney for the Southern District of New York, and Robert G. Koval, the Acting Special Agent-in-Charge of the New Jersey Division of the Drug Enforcement Administration, following a raid on a pharmacy in Hellertown, Pa., one of three owned by Riccio.
-He also owns the Towne Pharmacy on South Washington Road, in Dunellen.
+The charges were announced Thursday in a joint statement by Preet Bharara, the U.S. Attorney for the Southern District of New York, and Robert G. Koval, the Acting Special Agent-in-Charge of the New Jersey Division of the Drug Enforcement Administration, following a raid on He also owns the Towne Pharmacy on South Washington Road, in Dunellen.

 According to the statement, Riccio and pharmacist Lena Lasher worked with physicians John Burling, Robert Imbernino and Edmund Kaplan, along with website operators Timothy Kear, Christopher Riley, Adam Risolia, Gergana Chervenkova and Paul Gryszkiewicz in operating a "multi-million dollar Internet pharmacy fraud scheme," selling such medications as Fioricet, Soma and Ultram since 2010.

 “As alleged, this multi-million dollar Internet pharmacy pill scheme involved pharmacists and doctors who placed cash over care by partnering with corrupt website operators to peddle massive quantities of addictive pain pills without valid prescriptions," Bharara said.
 "We will not tolerate the violation of laws and regulations governing the pharmaceutical industry, and today’s arrests underscore our ongoing commitment to pursuing those who illegally put profit over public health and safety.”